Bsayavong/14-MVC-Tech_Blog/README.md

 ## Description
   This app provides a basic framework for a tech-blog.
-The application was written following the MVC paradigm along with handlebars.
+I was able to write the code following the MVC paradigm along with handlebars.

 ## User Story